pointarena/pointarena/README.md

 # PointArena: Probing Multimodal Grounding Through Language-Guided Pointing

-This application provides a comprehensive platform for evaluating and benchmarking multimodal AI vision-language models on image point recognition tasks.
+This project provides a comprehensive platform for evaluating and benchmarking multimodal AI vision-language models on image point recognition tasks.
 It combines manual annotation capabilities with automated segmentation for precise object identification, and includes extensive evaluation tools for comparing various vision-language models.

 ## Key Features